Future of the Indian Air Force

 The Indian Air Force plans to attain a 42 squadron strength by 2035 and deploy 450 fighter jets each along the borders of Pakistan and China.
 The IAF will also acquire large numbers of stealthy autonomous UCAVs (DRDO Ghatak), swarm drones (ALFA-S) and uncrewed aircraft to transform into a fully advanced network-centric force capable of sustained multi-role operations along the entire spectrum.
 As of September 2024, the Indian Air Force also plans to indigenize their entire fighter jet fleet by 2042.

-However, the 42 squadron strength target timeline has been derailed.
-As of October 2025, there are 29 combat squadrons are active and only 35-36 squadron strength can be achieved by 2035 even if projects like the Tejas Mk1A, Tejas Mk2 and MRFA succeeds on time.
+However, the 42-squadron strength target timeline has been derailed.
+As of October 2025, 31 combat squadrons were active and an establishment of only 35-36 squadrons can be achieved by 2035, even if projects such as the Tejas Mk1A, Tejas Mk2 and MRFA succeed on time.

 Additionally, as per the “Unmanned Force Plan” published in July 2025, the Indian Air Force plans to acquire 30–50 units of small, medium or large category Unmanned Aerial Vehicles (UAVs) within the next three to five years for "specific combat roles".
 The goal is to create a future-proof unmanned aircraft fleet.
 This was also announced by Air Commodore (Operations) Sandeep Singh.